BUNION DR

 In cases where conservative treatments prove ineffective, medical interventions such as corticosteroid injections or extracorporeal shockwave therapy might be considered.

-Exercises Tailored to Plantar Fasciitis
+Exercises Tailored To Plantar Fasciitis

 While rest remains crucial for healing, engaging in gentle exercises can significantly contribute to managing plantar fasciitis.
 The following exercises are particularly beneficial: